As an Automotive Sales Consultant, I have helped many customers use their tax return to purchase a much needed vehicle.

 Instead of using your tax return as down payment, you can also allocate the money towards your monthly payments.
 This can help reduce stress on your wallet, especially in those months when you’re on a tight budget.

-an existing car loan
+When you have an existing car loan

 If you’re not in the market to buy a new car and have an existing car loan, you can use your tax return on your current car.
 You can do this in two ways: